Posted in Houston Market, Texas Market | Posted on 05-12-2015 | Written by Metrostudy News

 - Although the supply of finished vacant homes has increased 22% from a year ago, this number is a mere 30% of FV inventory in 2Q07, the height of speculative building

-February 2015: Metrostudy’s 4Q14 survey shows that the Houston new home market continued its strong performance in Q4, with builders starting construction on 6,591 new homes, a 7.3% increase over Q413.
-This is the highest level of starts since Q407.
-On an annualized basis, starts stand at 30,325, about 2% above Q3 and the strongest rolling four quarter total since 3Q08.
-The growth in the pace of starts continues to increase but at a slower pace as builders and developers are beginning to catch up on inventory and the region felt the first effects of the slowdown in the oil patch.
+Metrostudy’s 1Q15 survey of the Houston new home market showed continued strong performance, with builders starting construction on 6,655 new homes, a slight increase over 4Q14 but about 6.9% lower than 1Q14.
+On an annualized basis, starts stand at 29,852, about 1.6% below 4Q14 and the strongest rolling four quarter total since 3Q08.
+The annual pace in starts declined for the first time since 2011 as region felt the first effects of the slowdown in the oil patch.

-Metrostudy’s fourth quarter survey reflects 16.931 homes currently under construction; over 2,200 more than a year ago, and which equates to 7.3 months of supply.
-Conversely, the supply of homes sitting finished and vacant has increased 13% from a year ago to 3,453 units, although this remains below the inventory levels from Q113.
+Metrostudy’s first quarter survey reflects 11,916 homes currently under construction; about 1,000 more than a year ago, and which equates to 7.1 months of supply.
+Conversely, the supply of homes sitting finished and vacant has increased 22% from a year ago to 3,945 units, which represents the highest level of inventory since Q1 2012.
 Interestingly, this is a mere 30% of the number of finished vacant units available in the second quarter of 2007, the height of speculative building.
-The number of model homes has risen to 803 from 774 a year ago, and represents the lowest supply of models in 15 years.
+The number of model homes has risen to 803 from 788 a year ago.

 For information contact: